 The path the air travels before it starts heating your herbs is important for your safety as well.

-Although it's just cold air, particle pollution can occur during this stage as well (small toxic particles can mix with the air, even though it's cold).
+Although it's just cold air, particle pollution (micro-particles mixing with air) can occur during this stage as well.

 And what happens when these small toxic particles are part of the vapor you inhale?

 This all depends on what material it is you're exactly inhaling in the form of micro-particles and the quantities that you're inhaling.
 But it there is a potential health risk involved with inhaling toxic micro-particles.